abcboy101/notes/LGPE/README.md

 </table>

 In the international versions, the name of GAME FREAK is kept in English in all languages.
-In the mainland Chinese version, the company's name is translated into Chinese.
+In the Chinese version, the company's name is translated into Chinese.

 ## Language select